-NOTE: In areas where city water pressure exceeds 60 psi, you should use a pressure regulator.
+NOTE: In areas where city water pressure exceeds 60 psi, you should use a pressure regulator, a standard feature on all Class A motorhomes, only.
 Excessive water pressure may damage lines and connections.
 See your authorized dealer for more details.